vanhyninga/pet_battle_game/README.md

 - Multiple pet types with different attributes
 - Player vs Player battles
 - Use of potions
-- Ability to switch active pets during battle
+- Ability to switch active pets

 # Prerequisites
 Python 3